-Responsible Tourism Tanzania (Rttz) have developed a set of standards for Responsible Tourism in Tanzania.
-These standards are also in alignment with the international standards of the Global Sustainable Tourism Council (GSTC), giving any Rttz certified Tanzanian company the same international repute.
+Responsible Tourism Tanzania (RTTZ) have developed a set of standards for Responsible Tourism in Tanzania.
+With future plans of having RTTZ formally recognized’ and even accredited by Global Sustainable Tourism Council (GSTC), The standards have been written in line with those of the GSTC, giving any RTTZ certified Tanzanian company the same international repute.

 Triple Bottom Line- “Doing well by doing good” or “Where a company examines the social, environmental, and economic effects of its performance on the wider society and begins to improve its performance and reports publicly on progress.”